torvalds/linux/Documentation/driver-api/media/dtv-frontend.rst

 every 1000 ms or after receiving 1,000,000 bits.

-So, if you read the registers too soon, you'll end by reading the same value as in the previous reading, causing the monotonic value to be incremented too often.
+So, if you read the registers too soon, you'll end by reading the same value as in the previous reading, causing the moanaltonic value to be incremented too often.

 Drivers should take the responsibility to avoid too often reads.
 That